 Mayan Beach Garden / Mayan Del Playa Jardin

-OTHER ACTIVITIES
+OTHER

-Activities > Sian Ka'an
+Costa Maya Activities > Sian Ka'an Biosphere

 Sian Ka'an means "Gift of the sky" or "Where the sky begins."
 The word "Ka'an is Mayan for "sky" It the name given by the ancient Maya to South Quintana Roo.
 Since 1987, it has been included in the World Heritage List by UNESCO.
 The Sian Ka'an is not officially part of the Costa Maya, but the southern end of it can only be accessed via the jungle road that parallels the Costa Maya beaches.
-The Sian Ka'an is not officially part of the Costa Maya, but part of the Zona Maya.

 boogie board beach - tampalam